-Since Late Antiquity, it was believed to be the birthplace of Mary, mother of Jesus, and the village where Saints Anna and Joachim are often said to have resided, where today a fifth-century basilica is excavated at the site honouring the birth of Mary.
+Since Late Antiquity, it was believed to be the birthplace of Mary, mother of Jesus, and the village where Saints Anna and Joachim are often said to have resided, where today a fifth-century basilica is excavated at the site honoring the birth of Mary.
 Notable structures at the site include a Roman theatre, two early Christian churches, a Crusader fort partly rebuilt by Zahir al-Umar in the 18th century, and over sixty different mosaics dating from the third to the sixth century CE.

 Olive Oil Tasting

 We visited Bethlehem of Galilee.
-Galili Olive Oil was born 20 years ago with the planting of an organic olive grove in the family farm in Templar village Bethlehem of Galilee, footsteps away from the ancient oak forest surrounding the village.
+Galili Olive Oil was born 20 years ago with the planting of an organic olive grove on the family farm in Templar village Bethlehem of Galilee, footsteps away from the ancient oak forest surrounding the village.
 The family hobby became a premium quality brand when Eran the youngest son took on the olive farming and built a boutique mill in 2010.
-Tours and tasting workshops offered year-round!
+Tours and tasting workshops are offered year-round!